image249

 • National Endowment for the Arts/Theatre Communications Group Playwright Residency Program

-• National Performance Network Creation Fund Award.
+• National Performance Network Creation Fund Award

 • Mark Taper Forum Latino Theatre Initiative Playwrights Fellowship